-The city has contact information on the City's website on where to report spills, illicit discharges and improper disposals.

-The City also provides a list of facilities in the area that accept used oil on the City's storm water website.
-Brochures on oils, toxics, and household hazardous waste are on the City storm water website as well as placed in City facilities for public pick-up.
+The City has contact information on its webpage regarding where to report spills, illicit discharges and improper disposals.
+The webpage also includes a link to the website Earth911 http://earth911.com/ which provides local sites for recycling of oils, toxics and household hazardous waste.
+Brochures on oils, toxics, and household hazardous waste are on the City storm water webpage as well as placed in City facilities for public pick-up.